TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

          **European Reference Genome Atlas (ERGA)** profile type is selected.

-         It is mandatory to choose an associated profile type or subproject when creating an ERGA profile.
+         It is mandatory to choose an associated profile type or subproject when creating an :abbr:`ERGA (European Reference Genome Atlas)` profile.

       * More than one associated type also known as subproject or child project can be chosen.